chrisarg/Killing-it-with-PERL/_posts/2024-07-09-The-Quest-For-Performance-Part-IV-May-the-SIMD-Force-Be-With-You.md

 LDFLAGS = -fPIE -fopenmp
 LIBS =  -lm
 ```
 During compilation, gcc informs us about all the wonderful missed opportunities to optimize the loop.
-The performance table below also demonstrates this; note that the standard C implementation and PDL are equivalent and equal in performance to numby.
+The performance table below also demonstrates this; note that the standard C implementation and PDL are equivalent and equal in performance to numba.
 Perl through PDL can deliver performance in our data science world.

 |Function|Library|Execution Time    |
 |:------:|:-----:|:----------------:|